 Making the limbo period work for you

-The families who navigate this phase best are the ones who treat it deliberately rather than reactively.
-Short-term housing isn't just a holding pattern — it's a useful window to get the lay of the land before you commit to where you'll live for the next two years.
+The families who navigate this phase well are the ones who treat it deliberately.
+Short-term housing isn't just a holding pattern.
+Done right, it's two months of neighbourhood research you couldn't do from abroad.

 Frequently asked questions

-Can I stay in an Airbnb when I first arrive in Singapore?
+Can I use Airbnb or similar platforms when I first arrive in Singapore?

-Technically, private residential properties in Singapore cannot be rented for less than three consecutive months under URA regulations.
-Many Airbnb listings are non-compliant.
-For your first weeks, serviced apartments from established operators like Ascott or Fraser Suites are the safer, legal alternative.
+The platform isn't the issue — the property type is.
+Private residential properties generally cannot be rented for less than three consecutive months under URA regulations, and HDB flats typically require six months.
+Many short-stay listings are non-compliant.
+For your first weeks, licensed hotels and serviced apartments from established operators like Ascott or Fraser Suites are the compliant, practical alternative.

 How much does a serviced apartment cost in Singapore?